Skip to contents

 rho

 Numeric.
 The smoothing parameter whose value must lie between 0 and 1.
+The default is 0.8.
 See the package vignette for more information on the choice of the rho parameter.

 lambda

 Numeric.
 The adjustment model parameter.
-Typically, setting lambda = 0 yields a purely additive model, while lambda = 1 corresponds to a proportional model.
+Typical values include lambda = 0, lambda = 0.5 (the default) and lambda = 1.
 See the package vignette for more information on the choice of the lambda parameter.

 Value